Corporate sustainability: Definition, importance and examples

 4. Banco de Brasil

 Did you know that Banco de Brasil is the most sustainable bank in the world?
 They have accelerated the idea of corporate sustainability through their green loan programs, which allow companies to finance initiatives with a positive environmental impact.
-People can use green loans to build renewable energy projects, eco-friendly buildings, or even to implement energy-conservation measures.
+People can use green loans to build renewable energy projects or to implement energy-conservation measures.

 Schneider Electric: Accelerating sustainability for all